oracle-samples/oci-data-science-ai-samples/labs/PiDay-2022-Vision/Lab-4-vision-app.md

 ## **TASK 2:** Install Python

-> **Note**: If you already have Python 3.x and pip, and Python is available from your command line, skip this task.**
+> **Note**: If you already have Python 3.x and pip, and Python is available from your command line, skip this task.

 1. Confirm you have Python 3.x

-    1.a.
+    a.
 If you're using Windows, open an admin command prompt.
 If you're on a Mac, open the Terminal.

-    1.b.
+    b.
 Run the following from the python installation folder:
     Example Python installation folder: C:\Users\<user>\AppData\Local\Programs\Python

       ```